bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Lisa Neigut: 00:24:22

 I think to kind of build on one of the cool things about, so taproot in terms of privacy, I think the on-chain footprint part, it's actually only, I would say, like maybe 30% of helping hide where your channels are on the network.
-There's a whole other thing that we'll have to fix that `Taproot` doesn't solve before we can improve that measurably at all, really.
+There's a whole other thing that we'll have to fix that Taproot doesn't solve before we can improve that measurably at all, really.
-However, moving over to `Taproot` in terms of privacy is good for decorrelating payment paths through the network.
+However, moving over to Taproot in terms of privacy is good for decorrelating payment paths through the network.
 So right now, if for some reason you had multiple nodes on the network and a payment got sent through multiple hops on the network, the data that you use to basically lock those funds into escrow as it moves across the network can be correlated.
-By moving over to Taproot, I believe we're able to move over to something called `PTLCs` instead of `HTLCs`, which is a point time locked instead of hash
+By moving over to Taproot, I believe we're able to move over to something called PTLCs instead of HTLCs, which is a point time locked instead of hash

 Rene Pickhardt: 00:25:24